ferdyhape/Starter-Laravel-Dashboard-SBAdmin2/README.md

-# Starter Dashboard Template Laravel
+# Starter Dashboard Template SB-Admin Laravel
 ### :open_book: Description
 this repository is the starter dashboard template on laravel 9 by using a template from [StartBootstrap](https://github.com/StartBootstrap) with the template name [sb-admin2](https://github.com/StartBootstrap/startbootstrap-sb-admin-2)